Soft Quality-Diversity Optimization: Soft Quality-Diversity

 The term ``Soft'' highlights a key difference from the traditional QD Score.
 Instead of a hard assignment of solutions to discrete cells, here each solution continuously contributes to the illumination of the behavior space.
 Soft QD Score captures our expectations of a QD solution.
 To obtain a high value, the population must contain high-quality solutions spread across the behavior space.
 Moreover, adding new solutions to a population will only ever increase the value of the population, and so does increasing the quality of existing solutions.
 The following theorem, formally stated and proven in Appendix~\ref{app:sqd_properties}, establishes some of these properties.
 Furthermore, this theorem provides additional grounding for Soft QD Score by connecting its limiting behavior to the conventional QD Score.

 \begin{theorem}[Informally stated] The Soft QD Score, as defined in Eq.~\ref{eq:sqd_def}, satisfies the following properties: \begin{description}[style=unboxed, leftmargin=0cm, nosep] \item[Monotonicity.]
 The value is non-decreasing with respect to the addition of new solutions and the improvement of existing solution qualities. \item[Submodularity.]
 The value is a submodular set function. \item[Limiting Equivalence.]
-In the limit as $\sigma \to 0$, the Soft QD Score converges (up to a constant factor) to the traditional QD score on a fine-grained archive. \end{description} \end{theorem}
+In the limit as $\sigma \to 0$, the Soft QD Score converges (up to a constant factor) to the traditional QD score on a fine-grained archive. \end{description} \end{theorem} \sonote{In general, I think I am confused about how b is selected as it seems like it is an important factor for computing QD score.
+After reading, I got the impression that b is the target behavior we care about and we use that to assess the quality of the existing solutions.
+If that is correct, then it is only clear later on in the text and was not the main storyline.}